How to Make a Vision Board That Works

 I'd love to see what you create!

 P.S.
 If you want to be successful, you have to see your board everyday.
 No excuses.
-That means hanging it up where you can see it, obviously.
-A great option is to put it in your closet, if you can.
+That means hanging it up where you can see it.
+A great option is to put it in your closet!
 You have to get dressed everyday (well, you don't HAVE to) so you're bound to see it.
-But, it won't clash with the rest of your home's decor.